ebrarkarademir/game-ai-project/README.md

 ## In-Game-AI

 In game there is 3 levels.
 In level one, you need to jump over obstacles.
-In level two, you need to slide above obstacles.
+In level two, you need to slide under obstacles.
 And in level three, obstacles created randomly.

-* In level one, AI easily learns how to jump.
+* In level one, AI easily learns how to jump in a few generations.

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/76682003/134261115-1fa486fb-fe67-4566-a10f-84ced02176df.gif)

-* But in level two, AI struggles to learn when to press slide.
+* But in level two, AI struggles to learn when to press slide over 100+ generations.

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/76682003/134261298-72689c4e-fce7-4c17-a57d-96ee2f319cd9.gif)